mckennapsean/dissertation/content/02-background.md

 Many researchers have explored the general act of decision-making in design.
-A detailed model by Christiaans and Almendra captures both the mindset and strategies of designers, such as problem-driven (targeting a specific description of a challenge, like generating software requirements) versus solution-driven (focusing on a small set of possible solutions, such as repurposing an existing tool or technique) [@Christiaans2010].
-These strategies get combined with specific operationalizations of that mindset as well as how decisions get made by an individual or a team, such as autocratic versus autonomic.
+A detailed model by Christiaans and Almendra captures both the mindset and strategies of designers, such as problem-driven (targeting a specific description of a challenge, such as generating software requirements) versus solution-driven (focusing on a small set of possible solutions, such as repurposing an existing tool or technique) [@Christiaans2010].
+These strategies get combined with specific operationalizations of that mindset as well as with how decisions get made by an individual or a team, such as autocratic versus autonomic.
 Similarly, Tang et al. divide design decisions into three groups: planning, problem space, and solution space decisions, in order to better realize the effect decisions have on design [@Tang2010].
 Through studying the process of expert designers, Wu et al. identify three classes of design
-strategies: forward working (from abstract to concrete), backward working (from concrete to abstract), and problem switching (alternating between the two) strategies [@Wu2011].
-Furthermore, several researchers have broken down decision-making into different kinds of high-level design judgments: e.g. appearance, compositional, navigational, etc. [@Nelson2003; @Wolf2006].
-These many models have a utility to analyze and compare general decisions and strategies for design, but they do not capture the specific decisions that visualization designers face when representing and encoding data in an interactive visualization system.
+strategies: forward working (from abstract to concrete), backward working (from concrete to abstract), and problem switching (alternating between the two) [@Wu2011].
+Furthermore, several researchers have broken down decision-making into different kinds of high-level design judgments, e.g., appearance, compositional, navigational, etc. [@Nelson2003; @Wolf2006].
+These decision models are useful for analyzing and comparing general decisions and strategies for design, but they do not capture the specific decisions that visualization designers face when representing and encoding data in an interactive visualization system.

 <!-- TODO dig into decision models definition from NM2 reference -->